dhicks6345789/remote-gateway/README.md

 ## After Installation

-When finished, you should (hopefully) have a Debian server running:
+When the above script has finished, you should (hopefully) have a Debian server running:
  - Guacamole, hosted as an application inside Tomcat, listening (via HTTP only, not HTTPS) on port 8080, i.e. http://localhost:8080/guacamole
- - NGINX, listening (again via HTTP only) on (HTTP standard) port 80, as a reverse proxy to Guacamole (http://localhost/guacamole) and uWSGI (http://localhost/) running our own simple Python CGI (using the [Flask](https://flask.palletsprojects.com) framework) script.
+ - NGINX, listening (again via HTTP only) on (HTTP standard) port 80, as a reverse proxy to both Guacamole (http://localhost/guacamole) and uWSGI (http://localhost/) running our own simple Python CGI (using the [Flask](https://flask.palletsprojects.com) framework) script.

 You will then need to install the Cloudflare tunnel client (cloudflared).
 Follow Cloudflare's instructions given from their control panel, it's simple enough.